Hilde Henriksen Waage, interviewed by Henrik Syse

 When I started studying Israel in the 1980s, I did not come into it from a radical, pro-Palestinian youth background.
 I came into it from completely the opposite side.
 But then I realized that there was something about the relationship between the map and reality that did not quite fit.

 Yes, indeed.
 To this day, I feel great affection and warmth towards the Salvation Army.
 I mean, I could nominate them for a Peace Prize.
 There is something about their understanding of Christianity, and their social work, which I have appreciated from when I was very young all the way until now.
 I just need to hear a brass band and it makes me happy.
-Although I am not now active in the Salvation Army at all, that is and remains my spiritual home.
+Although I am not now active in the Salvation Army at all, it is and remains my spiritual home.
 And this is what many do not know about me: namely, that when I started studying Israel in the 1980s, I did not come into it from a radical, pro-Palestinian youth background.
 I came into it from completely the opposite side.
 But then I realized that there was something about the relationship between the map and reality that did not quite fit.

 How long did your parents live?